canro91/canro91.github.io/_posts/2022-06-13-LinqMistakes.md

 cover-alt: "Coffee cup spilled on a book"
 ---

 It's not that complicated to start working with LINQ to replace `for`, `foreach`, and other loops.
 With [a handful of LINQ methods]({% post_url 2022-05-16-LINQMethodsInPictures %}), we have our backs covered.
-But, often we make some common mistakes when working with LINQ.
+But, often, we make some common mistakes when working with LINQ.
 Let's learn five common mistakes we make when working with LINQ for the first time and how to fix them.

 ## Mistake 1: Use Count instead of Any